behavioral-data/Homekit2020/README.md

 ### Getting Our Data
-Data for this study is closed.
-TODO writeup about how to get it and run a job
+TODO: writeup about how to get it and run a job
+For now, we can use the debug dataset in `data/debug/petastorm_datasets/debug`.

 ### Running your first job
 This project was designed to be run primarily from the command line (although it _could_ be run from a notebook, e.g. by importing `src` ).
 You can run a simple job with: